Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/networkPerformance.md

 Of course, note that queues cannot be infinitely long, so what happens to a packet if the queue is full? **Death** 💀 - packet is dropped.

-> **Example**: At the start of each second $4$ packets arrive near simulatenously to an outgoing link.
+> **Example**: At the start of each second $4$ packets arrive near simultaneously to an outgoing link.
 Each packet is $1$KB long, and the outgoing link has a transmission rate of $10$KB/s.
 What is the traffic intensity and average queueing delay for this link?
 {{% callout info %}}
 <details>
 <summary>Answer</summary>